 -

-Easily find high-cost or underperforming items
+Identify high-cost or underperforming items

 -

-More accurately forecast profit margins and revenue
+Forecast profit margins and revenue accurately

 -

-Proactively prevent surprise financial issues tied to inventory
+Prevent surprise financial issues related to inventory

+Strong accounting data leads to better buying and pricing calls.
+It also helps teams avoid stock issues that hurt cash flow.
 To take those insights further, see how ai for inventory management automation can streamline forecasting, replenishment, and real-time inventory decisions.

 Types of Inventory Management Programs